Armie Hammer: Abuse allegations

 In January 2021, an anonymous Instagram account published screenshots of sexually charged text messages it claimed Hammer had sent to various women.
-Hammer denied the validity of the text messages, calling them an "online attack", and later claimed his legal team were unsuccessful delivering a subpoena to Meta for messaging records related to the accusations.
+In those messages, Hammer appeared to discuss fetishes for violent, dominating sex, as well as a fascination with cannibalism.
+Hammer denied the validity of the text messages, calling them an "online attack" and "bullshit claims".
 That same month, the Cayman police spoke to Hammer about leaked videos in which he stated he had sex with "Miss Cayman" in the Cayman Islands.
 He later apologized to the Cayman Compass, clarifying the woman he referred to in the videos was not associated with the Miss Cayman Islands beauty pageant.

-Two months later, Hammer's ex-girlfriend, Efrosina Angelova, came forward as the owner of the Instagram account and accused Hammer of raping her in April 2017.
+Two months later, Hammer's ex-girlfriend Efrosina Angelova, also known as Effie, came forward as the owner of the Instagram account and accused Hammer of raping her in April 2017.
 Two other women then alleged abuse by Hammer in Page Six: Courtney Vucekovich claimed he subjected her to emotional abuse, expressed a desire to cook and eat one of her ribs, and that she attended a hospitalization program for post-traumatic stress disorder (PTSD) following the relationship.
-Paige Lorenze claimed Hammer "branded her, purposefully left her covered in bruises, and talked about 'consuming her'".
+Paige Lorenze claimed Hammer "branded her, purposefully left her covered in bruises, and talked about 'consuming her.
 In response, Hammer's legal team stated "the assertions about Mr. Hammer are patently untrue.
-Any interactions with any partner of his were completely consensual in that they were fully discussed, agreed upon, and mutually participatory".
+Any interactions with any partner of his were completely consensual in that they were fully discussed, agreed upon, and mutually participatory."
 After the allegations were made, Hammer was removed from a number of film projects and dropped out of others himself.